algorithmiaio/sample-apps/PUBLISH.md

 ## Publishing demos

 Most of the demos get published via Grunt tasks.
+You'll need to install the Grunt CLI and the AWS grunt plugin:

 ```bash
 npm install -g grunt-cli